thoughtbot/ruby-science/book/solutions/inline_class.md

 # Inline Class

 As an application evolves, new classes are introduced as new features are added and existing code is refactored.
-[Extracting classes](#extract-class) will help to keep existing classes maintainable and make it easier to add new features.
+[Extracting classes](#extract-class) will help keep existing classes maintainable and make it easier to add new features.
 However, features can also be removed or simplified, and you'll inevitably find that some classes just aren't pulling their weight.
-Removing dead-weight classes is just as important as splitting up [large classes](#large-class), and inlining a class is the easiest way to remove it.
+Removing dead-weight classes is just as important as splitting up [large classes](#large-class); inlining a class is the easiest way to remove it.

 Inlining a class is straightforward: